Ernest-30/COVID19-Report-Analysis/README.md

 # Analysis

-Analysis was done on SQL (Check out the analysis here (https://github.com/Ernest-30/COVID19-Report-Analysis/blob/main/COVID19%20REPORT%20ANALYSIS.sql)) Below are the major findings and insgihts from the analysis;
+Analysis was done on SQL.

+Below are the major findings and insgihts from the analysis;

 Total Cases	- 666,878,673

 Total Deaths -	6,723,276

 Infection Percentage -	71.2%

 Death Percentage	 - 1.01%

 The highest recorded impact of the virus was in 2022, with a total death percentage of 0.27% in Europe and a record of 2,001,310 deaths.
 The infection rate peaked in 2023, with 33.02% of Europe reported to be infected by the virus, this about 245,913,988 of the entire Continent.